Women's Fund of the Blue Ridge hosts 'Pack the Pantry'

-BOONE — Thousands of women and girls in the High Country need help this time of year to make sure they have at least one healthy meal a day.
-Winter weather has arrived and schools are about to be out for the holidays, which will put a strain on many families.

-The Women’s Fund of the Blue Ridge invites the High Country community to support our neighbors by giving the gift of food.
-The organization is kicking off a food drive called “Pack the Pantry” in Ashe, Avery and Watauga counties.
-With your help, the Women’s Fund can pack the van, trailer or bus in your county to help those in need.
+BOONE — The Women’s Fund of the Blue Ridge invites the High Country community to support its neighbors by giving the gift of food.
+The group is kicking off a food drive called “Pack the Pantry” in Ashe, Avery and Watauga counties.
+With the help of the community, a designated van, trailer or bus in each county will be packed to help those in need.

-The food drive will be open daily from 10 a.m. to 5 p.m. throughout the dropoff dates.
-Just shop and then drop your food inside the vehicle at your location.
+The food drive will be open daily from 10 a.m. to 5 p.m. throughout the drop off dates.
 Collected food items stay in the counties where they were donated.

-Help us pack these vehicles with non-perishable goods such as canned fish or meat, canned soups, crackers, pastas, peanut or almond butter, baby food and formula, granola bars, juice boxes, nuts and cereal.
+Help the Women’s Fund of the Blue Ridge to pack the various vehicles with non-perishable goods such as canned fish or meat, canned soups, crackers, pastas, peanut or almond butter, baby food and formula, granola bars, juice boxes, nuts and cereal.
 Home-canned goods cannot be donated.

 (0) comments